udayaKherath/NanoGPT/README.md

-# MiniGPT: A Decoder-Only Transformer from Scratch
+# NanoGPT: A Decoder-Only Transformer from Scratch

 This repository contains an implementation of a decoder-only transformer model built from scratch using PyTorch, inspired by the architecture of GPT models.
 The model is designed for character-level language modeling and text generation.